prem-479/sentrix_ML_IA/README.md

-# SENTRIX — Sentiment Analysis System
+# SENTRIX - Sentiment Analysis System

-A hybrid-cloud sentiment analysis deployment.
-The model weights are hosted on Hugging Face Hub and downloaded automatically on first run.
-The frontend is hosted on GitHub Pages.
-The backend runs locally on any machine with Python installed — no manual model file transfers required.
+A finetuned RoBERTa model running locally on your machine, served through a Flask backend, with a mobile-responsive frontend hosted on GitHub Pages.
+The model is hosted on Hugging Face Hub and downloads automatically on first run.
+No zip files, no USB sticks, no manual weight transfers between machines.

 Live Frontend: https://prem-479.github.io/sentrix_ML_IA/
 Model on Hugging Face: https://huggingface.co/prem79/sentrix_roberta_V2